adobe-research/space-time-functions/README.md

 - C++20 compatible compiler
 - CMake 3.28 or higher
+- (Optional) yaml-cpp for YAML parser support
+- (Optional) nanobind for Python bindings
-- (Optional) Catch2 for unit tests only
+- (Optional) Catch2 for unit tests

 To build the library: